Sahanduiuc/hotel-cancellations/README.md

 [E-mail me](mailto:contact@michaeljgrogan.com) |
 [LinkedIn](https://www.linkedin.com/in/michaeljgrogan/)

-# Predicting Hotel Cancellations with Support Vector Machines and ARIMA: Part 1
+# Part 1: Predicting Hotel Cancellations with Support Vector Machines and ARIMA

 *This is Part 1 of a three part study on predicting hotel cancellations with machine learning.*